What are the grades of meat (beef)?

 These grades of beef are obtained from an older animal and they have no fat marbling.
-These meat are used for canned products and for meat products that require processing.
+This meat is used for canned products and for meat products that require processing.
 They are not widely available in the markets but even if you find these grades of meat, you might not want to buy them as they lack tenderness.

 What are the problems with the USDA grades of meat?

 This system makes it easier to categorize beef but still, there are some flaws that somehow create limitations.
-The first and major issue that the USDA grading system has is its narrow criteria for grading meat.
+The first and significant issue that the USDA grading system has is its narrow criteria for grading meat levels.
 This system is solely based on the idea that the most important factor that determines the quality of the meat is ‘marbling’.
 This is an approach that, in the present age, is less accepted.